river-corridors-sfa/RCSFA_GitHub_Organization_Guidance/github_topics/README_github_topics.md

 ## Why is the SFA using GitHub Topics?
 Within a GitHub Organization, there is no way to organize or categorize repositories; each repo is listed under the river-corridors-sfa in a flat hierarchy.
 We are using topics to help group like-repos together.
 For example, every repo created under RC-4 gets the "rcsfa-rc4" Topic added.
 ## How do you use GitHub Topics?
 The SFA Data Management Team has created required, recommended, and optional Topics.
 Be generous with adding Topics.
 If you think your repository is related to a Topic, feel free to add it.
-There are two required topics.
+There are two required Topics.
 Be sure to add your associated project element and project type.
 Any additional topics are either recommended or optional.
 ### Required Topics
 - **Project Element** - Include at least one